mikecroucher/research_computing/README.md

-# I, Research Software Engineer
+# Research Computing: The next 5 years

-Talk for the 2017 RSE conference in Manchester.